What is SQL Data Sync for Azure?

 Can I use Data Sync to sync between databases in SQL Database that belong to different subscriptions

 Yes.
-You can sync between databases that belong to resource groups owned by different subscriptions.
+You can sync between databases that belong to resource groups owned by different subscriptions, even if the subscriptions belong to different tenants.

 - If the subscriptions belong to the same tenant, and you have permission to all subscriptions, you can configure the sync group in the Azure portal.

-- Otherwise, you have to use PowerShell to add the sync members that belong to different subscriptions.
+- Otherwise, you have to use PowerShell to add the sync members.

 Can I use Data Sync to sync between databases in SQL Database that belong to different clouds (like Azure Public Cloud and Azure China 21Vianet)